snowfrogdev/weave/docs/language/grammar.md

 - See ADR-0002 for the state management architecture
 - See ADR-0004 for the type system and storage architecture

+### Host Variable Declarations (`extern`)

+- `extern` declares that a variable is provided by the host application
+- No initial value: the host owns and provides the value at runtime
+- Read-only from Bobbin's perspective; `set` on extern variables is a semantic error
+- Must be declared at top level, before first use
+- Dynamically typed: the type is discovered at runtime when the host provides the value
+- Duplicate declarations in the same file are errors; across files they are allowed (idempotent)
+- If the host doesn't provide a declared extern variable at runtime, a runtime error occurs
+- See ADR-0004 for the two-interface architecture

 ### Assignments

 - `set` modifies an existing variable
-- The variable must be declared (`save` or `temp`) or provided by the game
+- The variable must be declared with `save` or `temp`
 - Assigning to `temp` or `save` variables is type-checked at compile time
-- Assigning to game variables is not currently supported (use commands instead)
+- Assigning to `extern` variables is a semantic error (they are read-only)
 - See ADR-0003 for the syntax decision rationale

-### Game Variables

-- Game variables are provided by the host engine via the `GameState` interface
-- They are read-only from Bobbin's perspective
-- They are dynamically typed (type discovered at runtime)
-- No declaration syntax; they're accessed by name in interpolations and expressions
-- See ADR-0004 for the two-interface architecture

 ### Choices

 - Space required after `-` for choices (i.e., the `"-␣"` prefix)
-- A LINE is any line not starting with `"-␣"`, `"save "`, `"temp "`, or `"set "`
+- A LINE is any line not starting with `"-␣"`, `"save "`, `"temp "`, `"extern "`, or `"set "`
 - A CHOICE is any line starting with `"-␣"`, with the text after the prefix as its content

 ### Indentation